codesport/admin-panel/README.md

 ### Arrow Functions: `() =>`

 A good rule of thumb for beginners is to **always use arrow functions** when defining methods within class functions.

 If you choose to use arrow functions to define functional components, declare them as constants via `const`.

+Finally, if your event handler (e.g., onClick, onMouseOver, etc) requires arguments to be passed, you must use arrow functions to prevent the function from automattically excutng when the page is rendered

 Like `let` and `const`, arrow functions are "hyper-localized".
-This means they only execute in the scope where they were created.
-On the otherhand, traditional functions bubble up to the window scope.
-Because of this scope localization, arrow functions are of particular interest to react developers using class functions and referencing instances of `this`.
-They negate the need to "manually" bind functions to a given class within its constructor.
+This means they are only "aware of" and execute in the scope where they were created.
+On the otherhand, traditional JavaScript functions bubble up to the window scope.

+ Because of scope localization, arrow functions are of particular interest to react developers using class functions and referencing instances of `this`.
+Arrow functions negate the need to "manually" bind functions to a given class within its constructor.
 [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) has a great tutorial on arrow functions.
 The below example shows a traditional function and its arrow function equivalent:

 ```javascript
 const OUTER = 10;